+On October 25, 2017 the U.S. House of Representatives Committee on Natural Resources held an Oversight Hearing to hear from representatives of Utah, Idaho, Nevada and Montana on the adverse effects of the 2015 GRSG management plans.
+The hearing signaled another step toward a legislative action to protect state management plans.
 On December 27, 2017 the BLM issued six Instruction Memorandums (IMs) in direct response to Order 3353 and the resulting Sage Grouse Plan Review Team's recommendations.
-These memorandum addressed key concerns identified in the August 4th memo, including: revisions for oil and gas leasing, review and processing of grazing authorizations, evaluating greater sage-grouse land use plans and hard and soft triggers, and incorporating thresholds into grazing permits and leases and expediting habitat assessments and associated land-use.
+These memorandums addressed key concerns identified in the August 4th memo, including: revisions for oil and gas leasing, review and processing of grazing authorizations, evaluating greater sage-grouse land use plans and hard and soft triggers, and incorporating thresholds into grazing permits and leases and expediting habitat assessments and associated land-use.